Fit as a Mama Bear

 Because being strong isn’t optional when you’re a mom.
 Grab the Stronger Glutes E-book today.

-Below is an example of how you can use pregnancy hip exercises.
-While you can easily perform them one by one for 2-3 sets, you’ll get more band for your buck taking a few of them and making them into a mini circuit.
+Below is an example of how you can use the hip exercises for pregnancy.
+While you can easily perform them one by one for 2-3 sets, you'll get more bang for your buck by taking a few of them and making them into a mini circuit.

 For the workout below, perform each exercise back to back for the prescribed number of reps.
 Don’t rest until the last exercise.
 Then, rest and repeat for a total of 2-3 times.